Access management in Managed Service for Kubernetes

 To learn more about getting the account ID, see Getting user information.

-Check creating resources in the cluster.
-In other namespaces, the user will have no permissions to create or edit resources.
+Check if you can create resources in the cluster.
+In other namespaces, you will have no permissions to create or edit resources.

-When creating a Managed Service for Kubernetes cluster and a node group, make sure that the account used for creating the cluster has these roles:
+When creating a Managed Service for Kubernetes cluster and a node group, make sure the account used for this purpose has these roles:

 - k8s.editor or higher